 Since 2005 Inga has been living independently in California.
 Inga’s life has been completely transformed.
 Today she lives even a much more fulfilling life than before the car accident.
 Inga is self-sufficient, lives on her own, works, travels, and joyfully builds relationships, all the while helping others.

-Currently, Inga works as the Public Relations & Volunteer Coordinator at Disability Services & Legal Center (DSLC).
+2006 -2018, Inga worked as the Public Relations & Volunteer Coordinator at Disability Services & Legal Center (DSLC).
 On June 2, 2017, the Board of Directors of California Human Development (CHD) gave Inga a Champion Award for serving as a role model to people with disabilities and for vital support of CHD’s disABILITY Services programs through her work with the Disability Services & Legal Center.

 Inga’s journey of recovering from adversity and reclaiming her life developed a passion to help people.
 So Inga decided to devote her life and career to her calling.